RogoSolutions/rogo-esp32-sdk/docs/en/api-reference/system/esp_event.rst

 Default Event Loop
 ------------------

-The default event loop is a special type of loop used for system events (Wi-Fi events, for example).
+The default event loop is a special type of loop used for system events (WiFi events, for example).
 The handle for this loop is hidden from the user.
 The creation, deletion, handler registration/unregistration and posting of events is done through a variant of the APIs for user event loops.
 The table below enumerates those variants, and the user event loops equivalent.